iwataka/dotfiles/README.md

 This setup script can accept several options like:

++ `--java` : enable to install packages about java.
++ `--ruby` : enable to install packages about ruby.
-+ `--java`: enable to install packages about java language
++ `--python` : enable to install packages about python.

 ## Requirements
 After the installation, set zsh as your login shell: